DiogoAADCosta/guitar-diagnostic-system/engines/validation_engine/v2/README.md

 ## Limitations

 - Tags are collected but not yet analyzed
-- No interpretation or diagnostic generation
+- Still no interpretation or diagnostic generation
 - No weighting between different types of tags
 - No integration with other modules